smouzakitis83/Cyclistic-bike-share-analysis/README.md

 Insights and recommendations are provided on the following key areas:

 * **Activity Trends Analysis:** Evaluation of historical activity patterns, highlighting the average of activity within the hours of the day, days of the week and months of the year.
+*  **Product Level Performance:** A analysis of Cyclistics bike product lines.
+*  **Advertisement Strategy Recommendations**

+An interactive Tableau dashboard can be viewed [here](https://public.tableau.com/app/profile/stamatios.mouzakitis/viz/Bike_share_1st_dashboard/Dashboard1)